Alitejawi/Python/README.md

 # Python
-A collection of Python scripts
+A collection of Python scripts.
+Some can be used as part of a body in larger scripts